 Copies from values to the memory region, from index start to elements where the n^{th} element is at the address: base address + (offset + n) stride element size in bytes.
 Only the shorts in the intersection of values and the end of the memory region are transferred.
 When an exception is thrown, no data is transferred.

-'''

-offset-of first short in the memory region to be set. values-The source of the data to write.
+offset-of first short in the memory region to be set.

-'''

 OffsetOutOfBoundsException-when offset is negative or greater than or equal to the number of elements in the raw memory region.

 set(int, short, int, int)